 The Master of Business Administration (MBA) - Rural Healthcare program is designed for students who want a broad knowledge base in all areas of rural healthcare management and organizational behavior; strong technical and analytical business skills; to become an effective leader and exhibit proficiency in finance, marketing, human resources, information technology, change management, and other key areas which impact healthcare facilities, staff and patients; to enhance their professional and personal effectiveness; and, to possess a keen understanding of the cultural and ethical aspects of the business environment.

-The 40-semester-credit program is offered in an online format that allows professionals to maintain their current work schedules while enhancing their knowledge and skills.
-The MBA - Rural Healthcare can be completed in 27 months by completing one course per eight-week term.
+The 36-semester credit program is offered in a completely online format that allows professionals to maintain their current work schedules while enhancing their knowledge and skills.
+The MBA Rural Healthcare Program can be completed in just two years by completing one course per each eight-week term.

 Upon completion of the MBA - Rural Healthcare program, students will be able to:

 The MBA - Rural Healthcare program considers applicants who:

 International applicants will need to complete additional admission requirements.

 Note: Meeting minimal entrance requirements does not necessarily guarantee admission.

 Please prepare a 600-word (minimum) essay, typed and double spaced, using 12-point Times New Roman font and one-inch margins.
 Essays should address the following questions: